Q: How do I get my retirement money or 401(k) without penalty?

-- We need to become familiar with you and your situation as well as your goals and objectives
+- Become familiar with you and your situation as well as your goals and objectives

-- We need to determine the correct payment method and amount to take as well as how to properly structure your accounts based on your unique situation
+- Determine the correct payment method and amount to take as well as how to properly structure your accounts based on your unique situation

-- We then create, implement and execute a suitable and sustainable Early Retirement game plan
+- Create, implement and execute a suitable and sustainable Early Retirement game plan

 Some people approach us looking for the 72(t) calculation and investment advice, but prefer to manage the money themselves in their existing accounts.
 While we don’t recommend this, we are happy to run the calculations, draw up a detailed game plan and provide a proposal that lays out everything we would do if we were managing the account.
 We do this on a flat fee basis.
 The fee will depend on the complexity of your situation and the amount of time and work involved.
 We believe this would be a small investment compared to the thousands and even tens of thousands of dollars it would cost you if your 72(t) plan is NOT properly structured.

 Q: Is it possible to use the 72(t) exemption rule if you only want to withdraw a small amount of money from your retirement account (not the entire balance as the rule states)?

 A: Although the 72(t) rule does indeed state that you must take the equal periodic payments in such a way that the ENTIRE retirement account balance is depleted over your remaining life, there is a solution to get around this.
 You can open multiple retirement accounts and can choose to only apply the 72(t) distributions to just one of your retirement accounts (not all of them).
 This can most times be a complex process.
 We have a highly trained and experienced staff to assist and oversee that this is done in the proper manner.
 A mistake here could be VERY costly.

 Q: Can you still contribute to a retirement account while taking 72(t) distributions?